rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 }
 ```

-The `equippable` value is a list of classes equippable into this slot.
+The `equippable` value is a list of collections equippable into this slot.
 This value can also be a
-wildcard `*` to allow any class to be equippable into this slot without special approval from the
+wildcard `*` to allow any collection to be equippable into this slot without special approval from
-base issuer.
+the base issuer.
 The whitelisting can be useful to prevent others from "hijacking" your project with
 their own customizations, covering all your art and branding.

 The optional `unequip` value specifies what happens to an item once it's unequipped.
 This is useful